 For admission into bachelor's degree of Arts one should pass higher secondary school certificate examination i.e. H.S.C. or 12th Arts, Commerce, Science or equivalent examination from a recognized board.

-6) Duration :-
+6) Duration:-

-The duration for B.A. degree course in of three years with semester pattern of six semesters.
+The duration for B.A.-I course in one year with two semester pattern.